Regional response

 Daily Status Split and Coordination

 ECDC continues to publish daily updates and support Member States on case finding, contact tracing, testing, isolation, and monitoring.
-ECDC reported 12 total cases as of 18 May: 9 confirmed, 2 probable, 1 inconclusive, 0 suspected, and 3 deaths.
+WHO DON604 reported 13 total cases as of 27 May: 11 confirmed, 2 probable, 0 inconclusive, and 3 deaths (case fatality ratio 23%).
+More than 600 contacts are monitored across 32 countries.

 Monitoring Window